aquatiger/journal/README.md

 Continued Strategies for Success and Kids Coding Club.

 ## 30Apr18
-Busy tyring to catch up from being sick.
+Busy trying to catch up from being sick.
 Strategies for Success all this week.

 ## 27Apr18
 Still sick.